When you install the Okta AD Agent or the needs of your business change, you define how user data is managed and

 - Email prefix — Select this option to use an email prefix for the AD user name.

 - From Okta username — Select this option to use the Okta to generate the AD user name from the Okta user name.

 - LDAP UID + custom suffix — Select this option to use the LDAP user ID and a custom suffix as the AD user name.

 - Okta username — Select this option to use the Okta user name as the AD user name.

 - Okta username prefix — Select this option to use the Okta user name prefix as the AD user name.

 - Click Enable for Update User Attributes to update a user's attributes in AD when an app is assigned.
 Future attribute changes made to the Okta user profile automatically overwrite the corresponding attribute value in AD.
 See Enable Okta-sourced user Organizational Unit updates.

-Select Update OUAn acronym of Organizational Unit.
-Organizational units are Active Directory containers into which you can place users, groups, computers, and other organizational units.
-It is the smallest scope or unit to which you can assign Group Policy settings or delegate administrative authority. when the group that provisions a user to AD changes to update an Okta-mastered user's organizational unit (OU) when the group that provisions a user to AD changes.
+Select the Update OU when the group that provisions a user to AD changes check box to update an Okta-sourced user's organizational unit (OU) when the group that provisions a user to AD changes.

-If an Okta-mastered user's OU changes in AD, that change will not be reflected in Okta since Okta is the master for that user.
+If an Okta-sourced user's OU changes in AD, that change will not be reflected in Okta since Okta is the source for that user.
 The next time the user is update in Okta, they will be provisioned back to the OU as set in Okta.